cwfparsonson/AMLS_II/README.rst

   when installing the ``requirements.txt`` file.
 To solve this, you will need to free up swap memory on your Linux machine so the packages can be installed: https://askubuntu.com/questions/178712/how-to-increase-swap-space

-If you have any questions or issues, please do not hesitate to post on the Moodle forum: https://moodle.ucl.ac.uk/course/view.php?id=20557
+If you have any questions or issues, please do not hesitate to raise a GitHub issue on this AMLS_II repository.
+To raise an issue, at the top of the window at https://github.com/cwfparsonson/AMLS_II, go to Issues -> New issue, and fill out your post.
+We will answer your issues/questions ASAP.